Kartik0224/FinSIght/README.md

 ## 📎 How to Explore the Dashboard

 > ⚠️ Due to file size, the `.pbix` file is not directly hosted here.
-Contact via email or use cloud hosting link for access.
+Contact via hosting drive link for access.

 ### 🔧 Step-by-Step:
 1. Open the `.pbix` file in **Power BI Desktop**.